 - reduce risks to public health

-- open both Meola Reef and Cox’s Beach from permanent health warning status
+- remove the permanent health warning status of both Meola Reef and Cox’s Beach

 - reduce intermittent beach closures in this area over the next 10 years.

 Some of the major projects already underway: